New Wave – The Other Cyprus

 New Wave – The Other Cyprus (Νέο Κύμα – Η Άλλη Κύπρος) was a political movement in the Republic of Cyprus.
 The movement's main stated goal was to mobilize society for reform and new prospects for Cyprus and the young people of the country.
+It merged into Volt Cyprus in december 2023.

 History

 Neo Kyma was founded on November 18, 2019, by Constantinos Christofides, former rector of the University of Cyprus, as a movement against corruption and the ongoing political stagnation of the country during the division of Cyprus.
 The name New Wave is inspired by the same-named music movement in Greece, film movement in France, and cultural movement in the United Kingdom and the United States during the 1960s, which coincided with the independence of Cyprus.
 On November 18, 2019, the movement and its supporters officially introduced itself at an event in Nicosia.
 In the process, it was initially registered as a non-profit corporation.